 We recognize that corporate governance is fundamental to the success of our business and instrumental in generating long-term shareholder value.
 We, along with our Board and management, are committed to the highest standards of corporate governance.
-The Board has recently reviewed its charter (the "Board Charter") and the respective charters of the Committees, position descriptions and corporate governance principles and practices and made any changes to such documents.
+The Board reviewed its charter (the "Board Charter") in May, 2023 and each Committee reviewed its respective charter over the course of 2023, in each case making such revisions and amendments deemed appropriate and necessary to the applicable position descriptions and corporate governance principles therein.
 The following is a description of our approach to corporate governance.